CodingMakoto/Raiden-Shogun-Discord-Bot/README.md

   <p align="center">
     Have you ever wanted to live an New Inazuma Adventure on Discord ?
     <br />
-    An Unnofficial Genshin Impact Discord Bot by Makoto#7116
+    An Unofficial Genshin Impact Discord Bot by Makoto#7116
     <br />
     <!--<a href="https://raidenshogun.gitbook.io/docs"><strong>Documentation</strong></a>--><a href="https://discord.gg/2AePNcphrs"><strong>Discord Server</strong></a>
     <br />